CircuitMess/JayD-Library/README.md

 ## Using Arduino IDE

-Simply open Spencer-Library.ino using Arduino IDE, set the board to Spencer, and compile.
+Simply open JayD-Library.ino using Arduino IDE, set the board to Jay-D, and compile.

 ## Using CMake